Saturday, April 12, 2008

 It's In The ...

-While watching the Masters today, I noticed that many professional golfers perform at such a high level that many truly expect to make nearly every putt they attempt.
-On the rare -- but to be expected -- occasions when they do not, the responses are quite similar
+While watching yesterday's riveting US Open final round, I noticed that professional golfers perform at such a high level that they nearly expect to make nearly every putt they attempt.
+On the rare -- but to be expected -- occasions when they do not, the responses are quite similar.

 puttrified